Hernia FAQs (cont.)

 - Hernias are more likely to become irreducible in the first few weeks than over months or years, but even hernias that have been present for many years may become irreducible.

-- Operative complications: Approximately 7% of people who undergo surgical hernia repair will have complications.
+- Operative complications: Some people who undergo surgical hernia repair will have complications.

 - These are short-term and usually treatable.